Discovering Novel Therapies for

 Chief Medical Advisor

-Bob is a co-founder PharmoRx Therapeutics and a member of the Board of Directors.
+Bob is a co-founder PharmoRx Therapeutics.
 Together with David Bear, he patented the invention to develop novel uses of established dopamine-active agents in neuropsychiatry.

 Bob is a neuroradiologist with over 30 years of experience in both PET and MRI imaging, both at a clinical and research level.
 He holds patents both in development of dopamine D2 receptor ligands and in development of MRI pulse sequences.